Spensiir/hitchens/_posts/2023-02-01-electric-touch.md

 category: poems
 ---

-Your hand touching mine
+Your hand brushing mine
-suddenly spawns
+spawns
 a tidal wave of sparks.
 It crashes over my body
 and seeps into my flesh.
-In the wake I feel
+In its wake I feel heat
-a dispersion of gentle heat.
-My heartbeat quickens while
+My heart quickens,
-my body floats like a cloud.
+my body floats